Venetian Gardens

 Wealthy Venetian families and their staff, escaped to the countryside to avoid the summer heat and humidity.
 Those villas on the banks of the River Brenta, were accessed by taking the “Burchiello; a ship that was pulled along the water by a team of horses, whilst others took to their carriages.

-LINKS (internal – external)
+Links (internal – external)

 Most Beautiful Gardens in Italy